splynx/docs/files/en/scheduling/tasks/tasks.md

 ![Add task window](project_task.png)

-You might have various task templates to optimize the routine process of adding the task.
-It is possible to create own templates at `Config > Scheduling > Task templates`.
+It is possible to have various task templates to optimize the routine/process of adding new tasks.
+You can create your own templates at `Config > Scheduling > Task templates`.

 ![Task templates](task_template.png)